ssartell/sitecore-field-relationship-synchronizer/README.md

 # Sitecore Field Relationship Synchronizer
-Maintains relationships between fields on different items.
+Maintains relationships between treelist fields on different items.

 Add the following xml to the config in the SaveUI pipeline before the WorkflowSaveCommand processor: